 Medical LOA for International Students: International students generally cannot receive an LOA greater than 5 months.
 There is one exception for medical reasons.
 Students have the option to return to their home country or remain in the U.S. to receive medical treatment if recommended by a doctor.
 Students who wish to remain in the U.S. must obtain a doctor's letter recommending the LOA for medical reasons.
 Students who remain in the U.S. without obtaining advance approval for medical LOA from THSU will be considered out of status.
 Requirements and Limitations of Medical LOA (International Students): Student must have a letter from a licensed medical doctor, doctor of osteopathy, or licensed clinical psychologist recommending leave for a specific trimester.
 The doctor's note should specify if the student should remain in U.S. to receive treatment.
 No more than 12 months total leave are allowed per degree level.
 The 12-month aggregate maximum includes all Reduced Course Load (RCL) approved for medical reasons.
-If the student chooses to go home for medical reasons and will be outside the U.S. for greater than five months, the student must obtain a new USC I-20 with a new SEVIS ID number in order to re-enter the U.S. and return to THSU.
+If the student must obtain a new USC I-20 with a new SEVIS ID number in order to re-enter the U.S. and return to THSU.
 It is the student's responsibility to email the International Student Advisor at least two months prior to returning to THSU to request the new I-20.
 Students will need to use the new I-20 to pay the SEVIS fee and apply for a new F-1 visa, even though they may possess an unexpired visa associated with their previous I-20.